-Whether you call it boho, bohemian, or gypsy, this eclectic decorating style is a colorful blend of patterns, fabrics, styles and eras, livened up with a big dose of artistic free spirit and an attitude of “Anything goes as long as I love it.”
-If that sounds like the decorating style for you, read on to learn tips and tricks about boho décor from the 24 rooms featured here.
+Whether you call it boho or bohemian, this eclectic decorating style is a colorful blend of patterns, fabrics, styles, and eras, livened up with a big dose of artistic free spirit and an attitude of “Anything goes as long as I love it.”
+If that sounds like the decorating style for you, read on to learn tips and tricks about boho décor from the 21 rooms featured here.

 Boho Shifts Into Neutral

 Think of the bohemian decorating style, and you most likely imagine a room filled with a riot of bright color.
 And in fact, that is the most common look for this theme.
 But as has been stated already, boho is a style without rigid rules.
 There’s no law stating you can’t do a wonderfully bohemian look entirely in neutrals.
-And as proof, take a look at the room shown here, from Blissfully Eclectic.
-It’s filled with everything that makes boho so wonderful: lots of pattern, many different types of... textiles, global influence, tons of personality.
-The neutral palette takes the excitement down a notch, however, proving that even boho style can be peaceful and serene when it wants to be.Continue to 3 of 24 below.
+This room, from blissfully_eclectic, has the bohemian look perfectly played out in neutral.
+It’s filled with everything that makes boho so wonderful: lots of patterns, many different types of textiles, global influence, and tons of personality.
+The neutral palette takes the excitement down a notch, however, proving that even boho style can be peaceful and serene when it wants to be.Continue to 2 of 21 below.

 Lots of Plants

-While every bedroom should have at least one or two houseplants—they help purify the air, improve your mood, and add a touch of natural beauty hard to match with manmade décor—a veritable jungle of houseplants isn’t at all uncommon in a bohemian space.
-Choose easy-to-grow greenery like snake plant, pothos, dracaena and Chinese evergreen, and you’ll liven up your room, even if your thumb isn’t very green.Continue to 9 of 24 below.
+While every bedroom should have at least one or two houseplants—they help purify the air, improve your mood, and add a touch of natural beauty hard to match with humanmade décor—a veritable jungle of houseplants isn’t at all uncommon in a bohemian space.
+Choose easy-to-grow greenery such as snake plant, pothos, dracaena, and Chinese evergreen, and you’ll liven up your room, even if your thumb isn’t very green.Continue to 6 of 21 below.

 Don't Forget the Ceiling

-Textiles, and lots of them, are a hallmark of bohemian décor, and when those textiles are soft and billowing, so much the better.
-Want to give your bedroom the cozy feel of a gypsy caravan?
+Textiles and lots of them are a hallmark of bohemian décor, and when those textiles are soft and billowing, it's so much the better.
+Do you want to give your bedroom the cozy feel of a whimsical tent?
 Then tack a stretch of patterned fabric over the ceiling, letting the material billow and drape slightly in the center and at the edges.
-So pretty and romantic.Continue to 10 of 24 below.
+It's so pretty and romantic.Continue to 7 of 21 below.

 Make a Cozy Bed

-No matter what the decorating scheme, the bed is the star of the bedroom.
-Because of the emphasis on textiles, a bed piled high with cozy, lavish bedding is a natural for bohemian style.
-Layer quilts on top of bedspreads, add multiple throw blankets, mix a variety of shams and throw pillows: it’s hard to go too far with this decorating theme.Continue to 11 of 24 below.
+No matter what the decorating scheme, the bed is the star of the bedroom, such as this one from DigsDigs.
+Because of the emphasis on textiles, a bed piled high with cozy, lavish bedding is a natural for a bohemian style.
+Layer quilts on top of bedspreads, add multiple throw blankets, and mix a variety of shams and throw pillows.
+It’s hard to go too far with this decorating theme.Continue to 8 of 21 below.

 Plenty of Mixed Patterns

-If there is any decorating "rule" that’s rarely broken when it comes to bohemian décor, it’s lots of mixed patterns, especially on the bed.
+If there is any decorating "rule" that’s often broken when it comes to bohemian décor, it’s lots of mixed patterns, especially on the bed.
 The looks-like-something-Grandma-might-have-crocheted bedspread adds a wonderful blast of vintage fun to this bedroom decorated by The Jungalow, but why stop there?
-The southwestern area rug, mismatched throw pillows, fabric-draped light fixture, and tapestry instead of headboard all work together to add excitement and personality to this room.Continue to 12 of 24 below.
+The southwestern area rug, mismatched throw pillows, fabric-draped light fixture, and tapestry instead of headboard all work together to add excitement and personality to this room.Continue to 9 of 21 below.

-String lights are a boho staple, and for good reason.
-They add a little touch of magic to a space, and provide just enough light for romantic encounters, if that’s on your agenda for the evening.
-String them around the headboard, use them to outline your windows, or just loosely drape them from the ceiling, as in the bedroom shown here (but be careful not to let the lights hang low enough to catch around you as you walk.)Continue to 13 of 24 below.
+String lights are a boho staple and for good reason.
+They add a little touch of magic to a space and provide just enough light for romantic encounters if that’s on your agenda for the evening.
+String them around the headboard, use them to outline your windows, or just loosely drape them from the ceiling, as in the bedroom shown here (but be careful not to let the lights hang low enough to catch around you as you walk).Continue to 10 of 21 below.

-Bohemian style often takes traditional or vintage furnishings and then gives them a whole new look by adding in blasts of color, pattern and global spice.
-For example, the chaise lounge couch and turned-post bed in this room designed by Kathryn Ireland are traditional designs, but wow, with a dizzying array of pattern and bright color, they are anything but old-fashioned.Continue to 15 of 24 below.
+Bohemian style often takes traditional or vintage furnishings and then gives them a whole new look by adding in blasts of color, pattern, and global spice.
+For example, the chaise lounge couch and turned-post bed in this room designed by Kathryn Ireland are traditional designs, but wow, with a dizzying array of patterns and bright colors, they are anything but old-fashioned.Continue to 11 of 21 below.

 Decorate the Walls